lcarcaramo/ruby/README.md

 Put this file in the root of your app, next to the `Gemfile`.

-If you are running Ruby script(s) that do not have or require a Gemfile, you can just get rid of all code in Dockerfile that has anything to do with Gemfiles.
+If you are running Ruby script(s) that do not have or require a `Gemfile`, you can just get rid of all code in Dockerfile that has anything to do with a `Gemfile`.

 You can then build and run the Ruby image: